-The DIA provides the details and coordinates for the 40-hole Drilling Program that CDPR intends to carry out on its El Metalurgista concession located within the Quiulacocha tailings deposit.
-The Quiulacocha tailings deposit covers 115 hectares and is estimated to hold approximately 70 million tonnes of tailings which contain recoverable metals such as silver, zinc, lead, copper, gold and other strategic metals.
+The DIA provides the details and coordinates for the 40-hole drilling program that CDPR intends to carry out on its El Metalurgista Concession located within the Quiulacocha tailings deposit.
+The Quiulacocha tailings deposit covers approximately 115 hectares with tailings deposited in the Quiulacocha Tailings Storage Facility (TSF) from the early 1920's to 1997.
+According to historical records, the Cerro de Pasco mine processed approximately 73 million tonnes of sulphide material between 1952 to 1997 from the open pit and underground workings, which was deposited into this facility during this time.